mojomojo1/bootkon/docs/labs/2_data_ingestion.md

     --message-encoding=BINARY
 ```

 We also need to give Pub/Sub permissions to write data to BigQuery.
-The Pub/Sub service account is comprised of the project number (not the id) and an identifier.
+The Pub/Sub service account is created automatically and
+is comprised of the project number (not the id) and an identifier.
 Let's first figure out the number:
 ```bash
 export PROJECT_NUM=$(gcloud projects describe ${PROJECT_ID} --format="value(projectNumber)")
 export PUBSUB_SERVICE_ACCOUNT="service-${PROJECT_NUM}@gcp-sa-pubsub.iam.gserviceaccount.com"